What the experts say

 A review aimed to determine the prevalence and predictors of preseason conditioning among 451 high school athletes participating in girls and boys track and boys soccer teams.
 The main outcome measure was meeting criteria for adequate preseason conditioning through a combination a minimum of 300 min/week of aerobic conditioning and stretching and strengthening exercises (at least three times a week for any duration).
 The majority of athletes met the criteria for each of the components (59% for aerobic conditioning, 62% for stretching, 63% for strengthening).
 33% met the criteria for all three components of which the majority reported at least 1 month of conditioning to prepare for the season.
 Athletes who reported help with conditioning from a coach were twice as likely to have adequate preseason conditioning compared with those who did not receive help from a coach (45 vs. 23%).
 These findings highlight the need for school- or coach-sponsored involvement to ensure that all athletes engage in comprehensive preseason conditioning programs.

-The influence of various loads on power output in the jump squat (JS), squat (S), and power clean (PC) was examined to determine the load that maximizes power output in each lift.
+The influence of various loads on power output in the jump squat (JS), squat (S), and power clean (PC) were examined to determine the load that maximizes power output in each lift.
 Twelve male athletes participated in four testing sessions.
 The first session involved performing one-repetition maximums (1RM) in the S and PC, followed by three randomized testing sessions involving the JS, S, or PC.
 Peak force, velocity, and power were calculated across loads of 0, 12, 27, 42, 56, 71, and 85% of each subject's 1RM in the JS and S and at 10% intervals from 30 to 90% of each subject's 1RM in the PC.

 The optimal load for the JS was 0% of 1RM; absolute peak power and peak power were significantly lower from the optimal load across the loading spectrum.
 Peak power in the S was maximized at 56% of 1RM; however, power was not significantly different across the loading spectrum.
 The optimal load in the PC occurred at 80% of 1RM.
 Relative peak power at 80% of 1RM was significantly different from the 30 and 40% of 1RM.